-Analysis | 5 takeaways from Anthony Fauci’s and health officials’ testimony
+Analysis | Six takeaways from Anthony Fauci’s and other health officials’ testimony

-Also appearing at Tuesday’s hearing were Centers for Disease Control and Prevention Director Robert Redfield, Food and Drug Administration Commissioner Stephen Hahn and President Trump’s coronavirus testing czar Adm.
+Also appearing at Tuesday’s hearing were Centers for Disease Control and Prevention Director Robert Redfield, Food and Drug Administration Commissioner Stephen Hahn and President Trump’s coronavirus testing czar, Adm.
 Brett Giroir.

-Below are some early takeaways from the hearing.
-This post will be updated as the hearing progresses.
+Below are some takeaways from the hearing.

 1. Fauci warns strongly against reopening quickly

 Fauci’s relationship with Trump has been an uneasy one, with Fauci often contradicting Trump and Trump often contradicting Fauci.
-The medical expert has clearly desired a more aggressive approach to combating the virus, and has lamented at various times that his advice hasn’t always been heeded.
+The medical expert has clearly desired a more aggressive approach to combating the virus and has lamented at various times that his advice hasn’t always been heeded.

 Leading into Tuesday’s hearing, Fauci seemed to have a pointed message intended for the president and other advocates of a faster reopening.
 Fauci (tellingly) previewed his testimony late Monday night, cautioning strongly against an overly aggressive reopening plan and saying it could lead to “needless suffering and death.”

-“The major message that I wish to convey to the Senate HLP committee tomorrow is the danger of trying to open the country prematurely,” he told the New York Times’s Sheryl Gay Stolberg.
+“The major message that I wish to convey to the Senate HLP committee tomorrow is the danger of trying to open the country prematurely,” he told the New York Times’s Sheryl Gay Stolberg in an email.
 “If we skip over the checkpoints in the guidelines to: ‘Open America Again,’ then we risk the danger of multiple outbreaks throughout the country.
 This will not only result in needless suffering and death, but would actually set us back on our quest to return to normal.”

 Several states have flouted CDC guidelines for reopening.
 The White House has also reportedly buried further proposed CDC guidelines for reopening that were due out 11 days ago.